ddnexus/elastics-doc/source/doc/3-flex-scopes/1-Overview.md

 Flex scopes are cool tools, very useful in most situations, particularly when the search criteria are quite simple, however, when the search criteria get more complex, using templates may be a cleaner technique {% see 2.2.2 %}.

-For that reason, the `flex-scopes` gem is not a complete interface to elasticsearch: it's just a handy tool, useful for the most common searching needs.
+For that reason, the `flex-scopes` gem is not a complete interface to elasticsearch: it's just a handy tool, useful to simplify and reuse the most common searching needs.